UtrechtUniversity/getting-started/README.md

 ## Learning Git

 Using Git version control is key in the Open Science paradigm and helps managing versions of files, collaboration and publication.
-A git novice should invest some time to get acquainted with the way of working.
+A Git novice should invest some time to get acquainted with the way of working.
 Typically a one day course will get you started.

 Resources:
 [Software carpentries course documentation](http://swcarpentry.github.io/git-novice/)